jordwalke/FaxJs/README.md

 };
 ```

-`TestProject.MainComponent` is the main component of our app. `TestProject.MainComponent` has a single method inside of it called `project`.  `project` is a powerful function that describes what the component looks like at any given point in time.
+`TestProject.MainComponent` is the main component of our app. `TestProject.MainComponent` has a single method inside of it called `structure`.  `structure` is a powerful function that describes what the component looks like at any given point in time.
 Each `PersonDisplayer` is instantiated via a *tail constructor*.
 (Tail constructors are enabled by a call to Fax.using().
 They are also totally optional.).
 Look further to see where the `PersonDisplayer` is defined.
 <br>